coleifer/peewee/docs/peewee/api.rst

     The ``resolution`` parameter can be either 0-6 *or* 10, 100, etc up to 1000000 (for microsecond resolution).
-This allows sub-second precision while still using an :py:class:`IntegerField` for storage.
+This allows sub-second precision while still using an :class:`IntegerField` for storage.
 The default is second resolution.

     Also accepts a boolean parameter ``utc``, used to indicate whether the